-Applicants must be undertaking a course which includes, or leads to, research relevant to Aboriginal health.
-Applications close in mid-July.
+Applicants must be undertaking an undergraduate or postgraduate degree which includes, or leads to, research relevant to Aboriginal health.
+Applications will be assessed in terms of previous qualifications and experience with particular weight given to prior knowledge and experience of Aboriginal culture and health.
+Applications close late July.

-The National Health and Medical Research Council (NH&MRC) Dora Lush Postgraduate Scholarships (L, R)
+The National Health and Medical Research Council (NHMRC) Dora Lush Biomedical Postgraduate Scholarships (L,R)

-- \$15,364 pa (or \$19,307 for AIDS research, \$17,364 for special initiative scholars) plus allowances - Up to 3 years
+- \$15,637 pa, \$20,180 for HIV/AIDS research, \$17,637 for special initiative scholars, plus allowances - Up to 3 years

-Applicants should have completed a Science degree with Honours, or equivalent, at the time of submission of the application.
-Students enrolled in the Honours year at the time of application are not eligible.
-Applications close mid-July.
+Applicants must have completed a Science degree with Honours, or equivalent, at the time of submission of the application.
+Current APA holders or students enrolled in the final year of an Honours degree at the time of application are not eligible.
+Applications close late July.

-The National Health and Medical Research Council (NH&MRC) Medical and Dental Postgraduate Scholarships (L, R)
+The National Health and Medical Research Council (NHMRC) Medical and Dental Postgraduate Scholarships (L,R)

-- \$22,850 pa plus allowances - · Up to 3 years
+- \$23,257 pa plus allowances - Up to 3 years

-The scholarships are open to medical and dental graduates.
-Applications are particularly encouraged for postgraduate research in the following fields - alcohol and substance abuse, prostate cancer, nursing and allied health services, breast cancer, dementia, schizophrenia, dentistry and dental services, injury and HIV/AIDS.
-Applications close in mid-June.
+The scholarships are open to medical and dental graduates to undertake full-time research.
+Applications are particularly encouraged for research in the following special initiative areas: Aboriginal health and disease, prostate cancer. alcohol and substance abuse, nursing and allied health services, dementia, schizophrenia, injury and HIV/AIDS.
+Applications close late July.

-The National Health and Medical Research Council (NH&MRC) Public Health Postgraduate Scholarships (L, R)
+The National Health and Medical Research Council (NHMRC) Public Health Postgraduate Scholarships (L,R)

-- \$22,000 pa (medical postgraduates), \$19,500 pa (other postgraduates), plus allowances - Up to 2 years for Masters, and up to 3 years for a PhD
+- \$23,257 pa (medical/dental graduates), \$15,637 pa (other graduates), \$20,180 pa for HIV/AIDS research, plus allowances - Up to 3 years